Pia007/Isogram/README.md

 - Semantic HTML5 Markup
 - JavaScript
+  - String Methods
+  - Array Methods
   - Document Object Model
+  - Regular Expressions
+  - For Loops
+  - Conditional Operators
-  - ES6
+  - Template Literals
-- CSS
+- CSS3

 ### What I learned

 As simple as this app may seem, it was challenging to implement a function that evaluates the input based on certain conditions prior to actually evaluating whether the input is an isogram or not.
-I learned to how to create functions that used a combination of string & array methods, regular expressions, loops, conditional operators and DOM maipulation.
+I learned to how to create functions that used a combination of string & array methods, regular expressions, loops, conditional operators, template literals and DOM maipulation.

 ## Author